Iraqi Ground Forces: Brigades

-Reform of the army
+Rebuilding an Army from 2003

 Based on Bush administration expectations that coalition forces would be welcomed as liberators after the overthrow of the Hussein regime, prewar planners had only been expecting little if any resistance from the Iraqi people.
 Thus the new army was initially focused on external defence operations.
 The new Army was originally intended to comprise 27 battalions in three divisions numbering 40,000 soldiers in three years time.
 Vinnell Corporation was engaged to train the first nine battalions.

 The Coalition Military Assistance Training Team (CMATT), headed by Major General Paul Eaton, was organized by the Department of Defense with the responsibility of training and development of the new army.
 On August 2, 2003, the first battalion of new Iraqi Army recruits started a nine-week training course at a training base in Qaraqosh.
 They graduated on October 4, 2003.
 In the interim, the new army had been formally established by Coalition Provisional Authority Order 22 of August 18, 2003.

 In April 2004, several Iraqi battalions refused to fight as part of the force engaged in the First Battle of Fallujah.
 The Fifth Battalion was among the new Iraqi units that fought in Fallujah.

 In June 2004, the CMATT was dissolved, and passed on its responsibilities to the Multi-National Security Transition Command – Iraq (MNSTC-I) (initially headed by Lt.
 Gen. David Petraeus) with the new focus on providing security for the Iraqi people from the emerging threat posed by the Iraqi insurgency.

 While the regular army was being formed, U.S. commanders around the country needed additional troops more quickly, and thus the Iraqi Civil Defense Corps (which became the Iraqi National Guard by July 2004) was formed.
 Coalition commanders formed these militia-type units separately in each area; only later were they gradually brought together as one force.
 There were several instances where they have refused to take military action against fellow Iraqis, such as in Fallujah, deserted, or allegedly aided the resistance.
 It is alleged that most guardsmen were drawn from the Shia majority in Southern Iraq or the Kurdish majority in northern Iraq, rather than from the Sunni area which they were ordered to attack.
 In September 2004, a senior member of the National Guard, General Talib al-Lahibi was arrested on suspicion of having links with insurgent groups.
 In December 2004, it was announced that the Iraqi National Guard would be dissolved.
 At this time its strength was officially over 40,000 men.
 Its units became part of the army.
 The absorption of the ING by the regular army appears to have taken place on January 6, 2005, Iraqi Army Day.